aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-jpg-to-pdf/_index.md

 title: Convert JPG to PDF
 linktitle: Convert JPG to PDF
 type: docs
-weight: 100
+weight: 190
 url: /net/convert-jpg-to-pdf/
-lastmod: "2020-12-15"
+lastmod: "2020-12-27"
 description: You can very easy convert a JPG images to PDF file.
 Also, you can convert an image to PDF with the same  height and width of the page.
 sitemap:
     changefreq: "weekly"
     priority: 0.7
 ---

-No need to wonder how to convert JPG to PDF, because Apose.PDF for .NET library has best decision.
+No need to wonder how to convert JPG to PDF, because **Apose.PDF for .NET** library has best decision.

 You can very easy convert a JPG images to PDF with Aspose.PDF for .NET by following steps: